scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The overall sequence of requests to resolve a path SHOULD be as follows:

-1. Request up-segments for the source endpoint at the Control Service of the source AS.
+1. Request up segments for the source endpoint at the Control Service of the source AS.
-2. Request core-segments, which start at the core ASes that are reachable with up-segments, and end at the core ASes in the destination ISD.
-If the destination ISD coincides with the source ISD, this step requests core segments to core ASes that the source endpoint cannot directly reach with an up-segment.
+2. Request core segments, which start at the core ASes that are reachable with up segments, and end at the core ASes in the destination ISD.
+If the destination ISD coincides with the source ISD, this step requests core segments to core ASes that the source endpoint cannot directly reach with an up segment.
-3. Request down-segments starting at core ASes in the destination ISD.
+3. Request down segments starting at core ASes in the destination ISD.

 ### Caching

 For the sake of efficiency, the Control Service of the source AS SHOULD cache each returned path segment request.
-Caching ensures that path lookups are fast for frequently used destinations.
-The use of caching is also essential to ensure that the path-lookup process is scalable and can be performed with low latency.
+Caching ensures that path lookups are fast for frequently used destinations and is also essential to ensure that the path lookup process is scalable and can be performed with low latency.

 In general, to improve overall efficiency, the Control Services of all ASes SHOULD do the following: